Wag-Media/wagmedia-com-bot/test.md

 Odd Jobs

 - editing an incomplete odd-job to make it complete saves the oddjob
-- editing an complete odd-job to make it incomplete ???
-TODO ???
+- editing an complete odd-job to make it incomplete will warn the creator

 ## delete messages